isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution860.md

 **Description**

 Established in 2005, iFoundries has its HQ in Singapore with regional teams across Asia.
-Its innovative digital solutions strategically focus on building and leveraging first-party data for SME’s digital strategy. iFoundries offers one of the most powerful and flexible e-commerce solutions in the market, built by experienced e-commerce solution specialists to help grow businesses online fast.
+Its innovative digital solutions strategically focus on building and leveraging first-party data for SME's digital strategy. iFoundries offers one of the most powerful and flexible e-commerce solutions in the market, built by experienced e-commerce solution specialists to help grow businesses online fast.

 ## Solution Packages Option(s)